ebuyakin/maichat/docs/ui_layout.md

 # Main Window Layout Specification (Active)

-Status: Active.
-For overall architecture see ARCHITECTURE.md; this doc focuses only on UI layout.

 ## 1. Core Principles (Normative)
 1. Visual Continuity: The three vertical zones (Top Bar, History Workspace, Input Bar) are always present; modes never reflow or hide them.
 2. Minimalism: No persistent side panels.
 The message history is the singular central surface.